The cawesh, also known as Annona scleroderma or Poshe-te, is one of the most uncommon Annonas.

 It produces a fruit that is the size of an orange with a dull green surface appearance.
 The fruit is said to be the most delicious of all Annona’s.
 It has a soft texture and a delicious banana-pineapple-like flavor.

 It is unremarkable in appearance, has tough skin making it easy to handle and perhaps more importantly resistant to insects, and features a pulp that is not fibrous – this is unlike other Annona’s.

 The caswesh is a tall tree, reaching 15 – 20 m.
-Its fruit may be soft, but its leaves have a tough exterior that measure 10-25 x 5-8 cm.
-The flowers have a greenish yellow appearance.
+Its fruit may be soft, but its leaves have a tough exterior that measures 10-25 x 5-8 cm.
+The flowers have a greenish-yellow appearance.

 It is best if the cashew tree is pruned, as this is most conducive to fruit harvesting, as well as limiting exposure to wind and bird damage.

 A newly planted tree will take approximately four years until it produces any fruit at which point it would have grown to 4-6 m.